Friday, August 29, 2025

 Why should you use a complaint case management tool?

-If you rely on your CRM to manage complaints, you risk compliance failures.
+If you rely on a CRM to manage regulated complaints, you increase the risk of process gaps and weaker evidence.
 That’s because CRMs aren’t built to investigate, communicate, resolve, and prevent complaints.

 1. Automating repetitive tasks